AdamBoley/Django-Experimentation/README.md

 `web: gunicorn django_todo.wsgi:application`
 This tells Heroku that our app is a web app that requires a web-server, and hence allow it to handle HTTP requests

+Push to Heroku (again)

+This Django will throw an error about ALLOWED_HOSTS

+Add URL of the deployed Heroku app to the ALLOWED_HOSTS array in settings.py, removing the prepended http://